Welcome to our grammar lesson about “Por qué” Vs. “Porque” in Spanish.

 4. Por que (several meanings)

-This is just the preposition “por” followed by the relative pronoun “que”.
-This case is more vague and it can have several different meanings.
+“Por que” is a combination of the preposition “por” followed by the relative pronoun “que”.
+This case is less frequent, and it can have different meanings.

 One possible meaning is “for which…”: